-As a rule of thumb, you should see your doctor immediately if your joint pain was caused by an injury (like landing hard after trying to nail your opponent’s ace).
+As a rule of thumb, you should see your doctor immediately, if your joint pain was caused by an injury.
 Other reasons to see your doctor include:

 If your joint pain wasn’t caused by an injury, make an appointment with your doctor if:

-According to Donald B. Longjohn, MD, an orthopaedic surgeon at Keck Medicine of USC and assistant professor of clinical orthopaedic surgery at the USC Department of Orthopaedic Surgery of Keck School of Medicine, whether you should go to the doctor for joint pain also depends on your age and activity level.
+According to Donald B. Longjohn, MD, an orthopaedic surgeon at Keck Medicine of USC and assistant professor of clinical orthopaedic surgery at the Keck School of Medicine of USC, whether you should go to the doctor for joint pain also depends on your age and activity level.

-It’s important to see your doctor to get a correct diagnosis, as joint pain has a range of causes including dislocation, psoriatic arthritis, tendinitis, lupus and more.
-Arthritis is actually an umbrella term that covers more than 100 diseases and conditions, and there are nearly as many treatments, depending on which version you may actually have.
+It’s important to see your doctor to get a correct diagnosis, as joint pain has a range of causes, including dislocation, psoriatic arthritis, tendinitis, lupus and more.
+Arthritis is actually an umbrella term that covers more than 100 conditions, and there are nearly as many treatments, depending on which type of arthritis you may actually have.

 Some types of arthritis should be treated immediately to prevent them from worsening or causing permanent damage, while others will improve with simple lifestyle adjustments.
-Because only your doctor can make the correct diagnosis, don’t be afraid to talk to him or her about any joint pain, since they can asses your symptoms and make a diagnosis.
+Be sure to alert your doctor if you’re experiencing any joint pain, since they can asses your symptoms and make a diagnosis.

-“If you’re worried about it, you should call or visit,” Dr. Longjohn said.
+“If you’re worried about it, you should call or visit,” Longjohn says.
 “It’s better to be safe than sorry.
 The only foolish question is the one not asked.”

 If you are local to Southern California and are in search of an orthopaedic surgeon, call (800) USC-CARE (800-872-2273) or visit http://ortho.keckmedicine.org/request-an-appointment/ to schedule an appointment.